Strategic Employment Systems Review

 We are pleased that the Strategic Employment Systems Review identified no systemic employment barriers within the Faculty of Arts.
 At the same time, I consider this to be the start rather than the end of a conversation about equity and diversity within the Faculty.
 The recommendations affirm and expand the work that my Office has already begun around equity issues and about job satisfaction in general within the Faculty.
 I welcome the opportunity to work with Human Resources and the Equity Office to implement the recommendations of the Review.

 Major conclusions concerning faculty include the following:

 - Women faculty still represent only 28 percent of Full Professors and, assessed against national availability data, women are under-represented among faculty in six units.

-- The data for Aboriginal Peoples, Persons with Disabilities and for Visible Minorities is based on self-identification and likely too unreliable to draw firm conclusions.
+- The data for Aboriginal Peoples, Persons with Disabilities, and Visible Minorities is based on self-identification and likely too unreliable to draw firm conclusions.

 - Faculty expressed the need for more effective orientation and mentoring.

 - Spousal hiring practices are perceived as lacking in transparency.

 - A number of those who participated in interviews or focus groups expressed the need for more training in equity/diversity/human rights issues and more resources from Faculty Relations.